Multi-Layer Cycle Benchmarking for high-accuracy error characterization

 For concreteness, we assume a \gls{qpu} with square topology, ensuring qubits $0$ and $2$ are not neighbours.
 In this case, the \gls{spl} model describing the noise in the chain features a total of $|\mathcal{K}| = 27$ parameters, associated with the Pauli strings $\kappa$ listed on the $x$-axes of the plots in Fig.~\ref{fig:Mat}.

-We first analyze the blue layer, focusing on the function of (now trivial) fidelities $F^B_1 = f^B_{XII}$ and $F^B_2 = f^B_{XIX}$.
+We first analyze the blue layer, focusing on the function of (now trivial) eigenvalues $F^B_1 = f^B_{XII}$ and $F^B_2 = f^B_{XIX}$.
 Computing the corresponding matrix rows

 we verify the equivalence condition from Eq.~\eqref{eq:equivalence_condition}.
-This proves $\log(F^B_1)$ can be expressed as a linear combination of $\log(F^B_2)$ and other function of learnable fidelities.
-To explicitly identify the latter, we implement a simple search algorithm, which progressively attempt to get rid of (randomly chosen) rows of matrix $\bar M$ while still preserving the condition on the ranks in Eq.~\eqref{eq:equivalence_condition}.
-We find that, in this case, the single row of matrix $\bar M$ associated with the learnable fidelity $f^B_{IIX}$, i.e.
+This proves $\log(F^B_1)$ can be expressed as a linear combination of $\log(F^B_2)$ and other function of learnable eigenvalues.
+To explicitly identify the latter, we implement a simple search algorithm, which progressively attempts to remove (randomly chosen) rows of matrix $\bar M$ while still preserving the condition on the ranks in Eq.~\eqref{eq:equivalence_condition}.
+We find that, in this case, the single row of matrix $\bar M$ associated with the learnable eigenvalue $f^B_{IIX}$, i.e.

 is sufficient to relate $(\vec m_{XII}^T)$ and $(\vec m_{XIX}^T)$ via $(\vec m_{XII}^T) = (\vec m_{XIX}^T) - (\vec m_{IIX}^T)$.
 This is visualized in Fig.~\ref{fig:Mat}(a).
 In view of the subsequent analysis, it is convenient to summarize this result as